CaliforniaHerps.com

 Outside of California, it occurs in southwestern Oregon, Nevada, southern Utah,extreme southwestern Colorado, much of Arizona, throughout Baja California, including several islands, and most of Sonora, Mexico.

-The former species Lampropeltis getula - Common Kingsnake was split into 5 species.
-That former species occured in a very wide range, from the Pacific Coast, to Florida, including most of the southern part of the U. S., south into Mexico.
+Formerly only one species species was recognized - Lampropeltis getula - Common Kingsnake , which was distributed widely from the Pacific Coast, to Florida, including most of the southern part of the U. S., south into Mexico.
+L. getula was split into 5 species. including L. californiae (distribution described above.)
+The other four species are distributed in this way:

 L. getula now only occurs on the east coast south through Florida.